padraigfl/nextbus-static-transform/README.md

 ---
 The example.js file contains code which should be able to build data, potentially with some modifications required

+Tests are initialised using the `setupTests.js` script, which obfuscates real data so tests can run without needing to deal with an api.

 Todo
 ---

-- all locations where an array is expected may return an object if only one entry
+- [x] all locations where an array is expected may return an object if only one entry
-- tests are deliberately unstable and serve primarily to ensure all routes follow same format
+- [x] ~tests are deliberately unstable and serve primarily to ensure all routes follow same format~
-- tests which actually focus on the code instead of having the correct format of API responses
+- [ ] tests which actually focus on the code instead of having the correct format of API responses
-- stopId not in all route stops http://webservices.nextbus.com/service/publicJSONFeed?command=routeConfig&a=pgc&r=20
+- [ ]stopId not in all route stops http://webservices.nextbus.com/service/publicJSONFeed?command=routeConfig&a=pgc&r=20 appears it may be an sf muni exclusive with others spotted elsewhere.

 -----
 Old Notes: